Crockpot Cowboy Beans

 - Cook the bacon and crumble into small pieces, reserving 2 tablespoons of the drippings.

 - Open and drain all of the beans except for 1 can of the pork and beans.
-Add the beans and meat to the crockpot, followed by the remaining ingredients.
+Add all the beans, including the can of undrained pork and beans, and meat to the crockpot, followed by the remaining ingredients.
 Use a large wooden spoon to mix the ingredients together.

 - Cook on high for 4 hours or low for 8 hours.